bbergerud/faraday_complexity/README.md

 P(\lambda^2) = P_1 e^{2i(\chi_1 + \phi_1 \lambda^2)} + P_2 e^{2i(\chi_2 + \phi_2 \lambda^2)}
 $$

-For each Polarization spectrum we then added random noise to the real and imaginary components, assuming the noise is indepenent of frequency.
+For each Polarization spectrum we then added random noise to the real and imaginary components, assuming the noise is independent of the frequency.

 ### Simple Faraday Source